 The Department receives all of its funding from the six Participating Cities that are participants in the Interlocal Agreement.
-Except for the City of Hilshire Village, withdrawal of any one of the other five cities would have a significant impact on the operation of the Department.
+Except for Hilshire Village, withdrawal of any one of the other five cities would have a significant impact on the operation of the Department.